 #3 Try a different browser.
 If internet explorer is crashing try firefox.
 If another browser works uninstall the browser that is crashing and then reinstall it or upgrade it to resolve this issue.
 If you are using internet explorer and that is crashing try updating it with windows update which you can find on the windows start menu.

 #4 Scan your computer for viruses and malware.
 Even with antivirus software installed on your computer it is still possible for it to get infected with malicious software that will cause your internet connection to crash.
+Instead of running quick system scan run a deep or full scan on your system.
+This will find malicious software that buries itself deep inside your computer so a quick antivirus scan will not find it.

 #5 Empty your temporary internet files and cache.
 It is possible that some temporary files are infected with malware or are corrupt and are causing your web broswer to keep crashing.
 Go to the windows start menu and then to accessories, then system tools and then run disk cleanup.
 Select all the default options and run it.